zirelan/BIOT670I_Group-3/README.md

 The results viewer requires a csv file produced by the detection application.
 This should be downloaded and uploaded on the results viewer page.

+### Detailed User Guide
+Navigate to the [application guide](README_application-guide.md) for a detailed walkthrough of how to use this application.

 ## Appendix